2024 United States presidential election in Nevada: Analysis

 Nevada is a Mountain West state, as well as a crucial swing state for the election.
 Trump became the first Republican presidential candidate to win the state since George W. Bush's narrow victory in 2004.
-It had not been won by double digits since Obama in 2008 against John McCain.
-Nevada had voted for the winner of every presidential election since 1980, with the exception of 2016, when it backed Hillary Clinton; and has been decided by single digits in every presidential election since 1992, with the exception of Barack Obama's 12.5% win in 2008.
+It had not been won by double digits since Barack Obama in 2008 against John McCain.
+Nevada had voted for the winner of every presidential election since 1980, with the exception of 2016, when it backed Hillary Clinton; and has been decided by single digits in every presidential election since 1992, with the exception of Obama's 12.5% win in 2008.
 Obama won by less than 7% in 2012, and Trump lost by less than 2.5% in both 2016 and 2020.
 Today Nevada is a purple state.
 Democratic strength in Nevada is almost entirely focused on Las Vegas and Reno, along with many of their suburbs.

 Trump's win was the first time since statehood that Nevada voted for a Republican and Colorado voted for a Democrat, as well as the first time since 2000 that New Mexico and Nevada had voted for different candidates in a presidential election.
 Trump won 47.8% of the vote in Clark County, home to Las Vegas, the highest percentage since 1988.
-Nevada was the only state that did not vote for Trump in either of his 2016 or 2020 campaigns that voted for him in 2024.
-This marked the sixth election in a row Nevada voted for the winner of the national popular vote, the longest active streak among any bellwether state.
+Nevada was the only state that Trump lost in both 2016 and 2020 but won in 2024.
+This marked the sixth election in a row since 2004 that Nevada voted for the winner of the national popular vote, the longest active streak among any bellwether state.
 Nevada was one of four states that shifted to the right all three times Trump ran, the others being Arkansas, Florida, and Hawaii.
+It was also one of only six states where Harris received more raw votes than Biden in 2020.
+(Note: The other five states were Georgia, Maine, North Carolina, Utah, and Wisconsin.)

 This was the first presidential election in which Clark County cast over a million votes.
 Lastly, this was also the first presidential election in Nevada's history in which both Clark County and Washoe County failed to back the winning candidate since the former's foundation in 1909 (in spite of the two counties making up the vast majority of the state's population).
 Ultimately, this occurrence is not unprecedented in Nevada's electoral history, as it has occurred twice before in Nevada's 2014 race for Attorney General and 2022 race for governor.